skorhone/websphere-artemis/README.md

 # websphere-artemis
-This project includes documentation and examples for integrating Apache ActiveMQ to WebSphere Application Server Classic/Liberty
+This repository includes documentation and examples for integrating WebSphere Application Server Classic/Liberty with Apache ActiveMQ Artemis

-# Notes
-Currently Artemis requires access to TransactionManager interface.
-Related code is located websphere-artemis-tx submodule.
-While accessing TransactionManager directly from ResourceAdapter is considered can be considered as a bad practice, the way that Artemis uses it is reasonably safe.
-ResourceAdapters in general should avoid use of TransactionManager and use TransactionSynchronizationRegistry provided in BootstrapContext.

-# Websphere Liberty
+# Websphere Liberty configuration
 WebSphere Liberty integration is done using server.xml.

 Procedure: